Amos47/2400/Chapter 1.md

 ![ICT value add](https://raw.githubusercontent.com/robertriordan/2400/master/Images/ict_value_creation.png)

 ### A working definition of progress
 Assume a stable system where yesterday, 100 units of input produced 100 units of output.
 Progress has been achieved if today we get the same output from only 99 units of input.
 On the other end of the system, progress will also have been achieved if tomorrow those 100 units of input produce 101 units of output.
 Either of these might represent an increase in *effectiveness*, where we are making more *effective* use of our input resources, or an increase in *efficiency* wherein we are doing more with what we have.
-Thus technology effects are measured at the boundaries of the system, where we count inputs and outputs.
+Message: technology effects are measured at the boundaries of the system, where we count inputs and outputs.

-Information and Communication Technology (ICT) operates in the process piece of business problem solving, but its impacts are measured on the edges of the system.
-See the ICT Value creation graphic above.

 Thus technology has an impact if it moves the needle on efficiency and/or effectiveness.
 That’s how we measure technological impact.
 Either it leads to cost savings on the input side or to increased realisable value on the output side.
 Technology has the capacity to widen the margin between costs and revenues.
 It can increase profit.
 It can also cost a lot of money and have no appreciable impact.

+What if an entirely *new* solution to an existing problem emerges?
+What if there's no input to improve on or outputs to augment?
+We're still good.
+If it's entirely new and better than anything extant. then if must be cheaper to run or produce better outcomes, otherwise why use it?
+Bingo.

+Finally, the part where I specify *realisable* output is important.
+If progress results in *so much output that it can be used or sold or examined or put to good use* then it's of no value, and in fact is potentially wasteful.
+Imagine a new variant on growing mushrooms that increase output by a factor of 100,000.
+That's a lot o' 'shrooms.
+What to do with them all?
+Is it progress if we can realise value from it?
+That's a great topic for a debate someday.

+Important takeaway: Information and Communication Technology (ICT) operates in the process piece of business problem solving, but its impacts are measured on the edges of the system.
+See the ICT Value creation graphic above.

 ### What *real problems* can technology solve?
 A real problem is one that either has input or output challenges – and we know by now that those are the *only* challenges.
 See the [McKinsey article](http://www.mckinsey.com/insights/corporate_social_responsibility/redefining_capitalism).
 Thus in this book and this course we will examine at each juncture in discussing a piece of technology (whether it is personal productivity software or social media or an enormous enterprise system) whether the technology can be demonstrated to either reduce the cost of inputs or increase the value of outputs.
 If not, it simply is a waste of time and effort.

 ## Theme 4: Does this product/service/technology lead to a sustainable competitive advantage?

-This is developed in the context of both PERSONAL CA (such as FB or Twitter, etc. - needs to be carefully defined but this definition will allow us to understand the corporate part) and CORPORATE CA (easier to define but must also encompass not-for-profit and government services).
+This is developed in the context of both PERSONAL Competitive Advantage (such as FB or Twitter, etc. - needs to be carefully defined but this definition will allow us to understand the corporate part) and CORPORATE Competitive Advantage (easier to define but must also encompass not-for-profit and government services).
 TK

 ### What is competitive advantage?
 All of us, every minute of every day, are in competition for scarce resources.
 Though not particularly *culturally inclusive*, Wikipedia (accessed June 12, 2015) has this to say on the subject [emphasis added]: